rmosolgo/developer-blog/_posts/2014-09-23-live-updating-rails-with-react.js-and-pusher.md

 I made a `PusherStore` which actually did two things:

-- As a singleton, the class subscribed to the Pusher channel and handled events.
+- As a singleton, the class subscribed to the [Pusher][pusher] channel and handled events.
-- As a constructor, it was the superclass of Flux-ish stores which React components would subscribe to.
+- As a constructor, it was the superclass of [Flux][flux]-ish stores which [React][react] components would subscribe to.

-(If it bothers you that it does two things, let me know on our [careers page] :D)
+(If it bothers you that it does two things, let me know on our [careers page][careers] :D)

 ```coffeescript